-During my postdoc (2007-11) – supported in part by an Immediate Fellowship from the Italian Association for Cancer Research – I worked both at the University of Chicago (USA) and Imperial College (UK) at the identification of the molecular links between inflammation and metabolism in the adaptive immune system and in cancer.
-This work led to the publication of 3 papers as the first author (Methods Mol Biol 2009, Proc Natl Acad Sci 2010, Nat Cell Biol 2011).
+During my postdoc (2007-11) – supported in part by an Immediate Fellowship from the Italian Association for Cancer Research – I worked both at the University of Chicago (USA) and Imperial College (UK) at the identification of the molecular links between inflammation and metabolism in the adaptive immune system and in cancer (Proc Natl Acad Sci 2010, Nat Cell Biol 2011).

-Since I moved to the William Harvey Research Institute in 2011, I worked towards establishing an innovative line of research, identified as “Immunometabolism control in inflammation”, aimed at investigating the metabolic control of T cell effector functions and the implications of the metabolic dependence of immune responses in physiology and inflammation.
-This work led to the award of an Intermediate Basic Science Research Fellowship from the British Heart Foundation in 2012 and the publication of a number of papers in the field, including Mol Cell Proteomics 2014, PLoS Biol 2015, Trends Biochem Sci 2016, Eur J Immunol 2016 and Cell Metab 2017.
+Since I moved to the William Harvey Research Institute in 2011, I focused on the investigation of the metabolic control of immune cell effector functions and the implications of the metabolic dependence of immune responses during inflammation.
+This work led to the award of a prestigious Intermediate Basic Science Research Fellowship from the British Heart Foundation in 2012 and the publication of a number of papers in the field (Mol Cell Proteomics 2014, PLoS Biol 2015, Trends Biochem Sci 2016, Eur J Immunol 2016, Cell Metab 2017, Nat Comm 2017).

 Summary of Research